 Our outcomes speak for themselves.
 Please review our facts and figures and if you have any questions don't hesitate to ask.

 Our vascular specialists and surgeons are world-renowned leaders in the treatment of blood clotting disorders.
-In 2010, a total of 1,901 patients with primary thrombosis diagnosis were seen in the Thrombosis Center.
+Each year we see more than 6,000 patients in the Thrombosis Center.

 Our Medical Team